solana-developers/solana-cookbook/docs/th/guides/serialization.md

 compound data types.

-The key to TS/JS and Python is creating a Borsh Schema with a proper definition so the serialize and deserialize can generate or walk the respective inputs.
+The key to TS/JS and Python is creating a Borsh Schema with a proper definition so the serialize and deserialize สามารถ generate or walk the respective inputs.

 Here we demonstrate serialization of primitives (numbers, strings) and compound types (fixed size array, Map) first in Typescript, then in Python and then equivalent deserialization on the Rust side: